flox/flox/crates/flox/doc/flox-pull.md

     Cannot be used in conjunction with the `-e|--environment` flag.

 [ \--force ]
-:   forceably overwrite the uppstream copy of the environment
+:   forceably overwrite the upstream copy of the environment

 [ \--no-render ]
 :   do not render or create links to environments in the store